crispab/crisp-dna/_docs/unconference.md

 Product Space Unconference
 ==================

-Twice per year we do an internal unconference, in Sweden or abroad.
+Once a year we do an internal unconference, in Australia.

-An unconference is like a normal conference but with no predefined agenda, no predefined list of speakers, no slides, and… er… actually it’s not very much like a normal conference at all!
-It’s more like an alternative to a conference.
+An unconference comes with no predefined agenda, no predefined list of speakers, and no slides.
+We figure that out, together, in real time.

+Think of it as an alternative to a conference.
 If the purpose of a conference is to collaborate and communicate, then an unconference will often fulfill the same purpose in a more simple, fun, and effective way!

-> For details, check the ebook [How to run an internal conference](https://leanpub.com/unconference) or [these slides](https://dl.dropboxusercontent.com/u/1018963/Projects/2013-06-18%20Agile%20Evening/HowToRunAnUnconference.pdf) which summarize it.
+> For details, check the ebook [How to run an internal conference](https://leanpub.com/unconference).

 Why we do conferences
 ---------------------

 Face-to-face is the most effective way to get to know each other, spread knowledge, solve problems, and make decisions.
 Unfortunately, since we are consultants and work with different clients, we rarely naturally meet as a big group.
 So that's the purpose of the unconference - to get everyone together!

-Through experimentation we've learned that twice per year is frequent enough to deal with important topics before things get out of hand, and seldom enough for the travel cost & coordination overhead to be palatable.

 Where do we go?
 ---------------

 Varies.
-We normally alternate between a small local trips (2 days at a venue near Stockholm), followed by a bigger international trip (4 days in some interesting European city, like Barcelona or Rome or Istanbul).
+We don't have a "norm" yet.
+It's been Australia so far but odds are it'll be overseas as some point in the near future.

 Does everyone have to attend?
 -----------------------------

 More or less, yes.
-We haven't made it a formal rule, but implicitly people are expected to attend "most" conferences (sometimes Life gets in the way of course).
+We haven't made it a formal rule, but implicitly people are expected to attend "most" conferences (sometimes Life gets in the way and that's OK).
 This is our most important team activity, and all high-impact decisions happen there.
 We also get to know each other better, build trust, trade knowledge, and have lots of fun!

 Basically, the conference is where the Product Space DNA strengthens and evolves!